ciaranrogers16/EPR-MATLAB-scripts/Modelling-conformational-flexibility-in-a-spectrally-addressable-multi-spin-molecular-qubit/README.md

 ## Raw Data
 - This folder contains .DSC and .DTA files of the raw EPR data. <br />
 ## P-vector <br />
-- This folder contains the code used to build the libraries of p-vectors describing the interactions in a three spin system. <br />
+- This folder contains the code used to build the libraries of p-vectors describing the interactions in the three spin system. <br />
 ## Orientation dependent simulation <br />
 - This folder contains a modified version of the orientation dependent algorithm used to simulate dipolar spectra, originally reported by Lovett et al. *doi.org/10.1039/b907010a* <br />
 ## Least squares fitting <br />